Bachelor of Business and Commerce

 Students in the Bachelor of Business and Commerce will need to make choices about their Major to identify their main study area.
 All students must select a Major by the time they have completed 80 credit points, ie. Completion of their first year of full-time study (or part-time equivalent).
 For example, choosing the Accounting Major will result in a student graduating with a Bachelor of Business and Commerce (Accounting).
 In addition to a primary Major, which will appear on students’ testamurs, students are able to complete either an additional Major or a Sub-major using their elective units.
 This additional Major or Sub-major allows for greater career choice and is aimed at assisting students to gain employment in their chosen field.
 The course is structured in such a way that students are given the flexibility to change their primary Major and additional Majors and/or Sub-major selection throughout the duration of the course, provided they have enough elective units available to do so.
 High achieving students also have the option of completing a separate Business and Commerce Honours course, subject to entry requirements.

 Three years full-time or six years part-time.
+Please note that only the Property major is available externally.

 |Bankstown Campus||Full Time||Internal||